comic/evalutils/docs/usage.rst

     so remember to use a private repo if you're going to push this to github or gitlab, and use `git lfs`_ if your ground truth data are large.

-    By default all files in the ground truth and test directories are configured as git-lfs files in their respective .gitattributes files, but they will only be registered once the `git lfs`_ extension is installed on your system and the :console:`git lfs install` command has been issued.
+    The .gitattributes file at the root of the repository specifies all the files which should be tracked by git-lfs.
+By default all files in the ground truth and test directories are configured to be tracked by git-lfs, but they will only be registered once the `git lfs`_ extension is installed on your system and the :console:`git lfs install` command has been issued inside the generated repository.

 The structure of the project will be: